philipperemy/n-beats/README.md

 ### Run on the GPU

-To force the utilization of the GPU (with the Keras backend), run: `pip uninstall -y tensorflow && pip install tensorflow-gpu`.
+To force the utilization of the GPU (with the Keras backend),
+run: `pip uninstall -y tensorflow && pip install tensorflow-gpu`.

+*NOTE*: It is possible that this is no longer necessary to do that for the recent versions of Tensorflow.

 ## Example

-Jupyter notebook: [NBeats.ipynb](examples/NBeats.ipynb): `make run-jupyter`.

 Here is a toy example on how to use this model (train/inference) for the Keras and Pytorch backends.